Soft Gingerbread Cookies

 - 2 tablespoons milk

-In the bowl of a stand mixer fitted with the paddle attachment, mix together the flour, brown sugar, cinnamon, ginger, salt, and baking soda.
+- In the bowl of a stand mixer fitted with the paddle attachment, mix together the flour, brown sugar, cinnamon, ginger, ground cloves, salt, and baking soda.
 Once combined, add the butter to the bowl and mix on low speed for 1 minute or until the mixture resembles sand.

-Remove 1 disk of dough from the freezer at a time.
+- Remove 1 disk of dough from the fridge at a time.

-Gently peel off the wax paper from the dough.
+- Gently peel off the plastic wrap from the dough.
 Turn the dough out onto a well floured surface. * Roll the dough out until it's 1/4" inch thick.

-Using 5 inch or 3 inch gingerbread people, cut the cookies from the dough.
-Carefully transfer the cut shapes to the cookie sheets spacing them 2 inches apart from one another. **Gather the scraps, repeat rolling, and cutting until cookie sheets are full and the dough has been used up.
+- Using your desired cookie cutters, cut the cookies from the dough.
+Carefully transfer the cut shapes to the cookie sheets spacing them 2 inches apart from one another.
+Gather the scraps, repeat rolling, and cutting until cookie sheets are full and the dough has been used up.
 The key with this dough is to keep it cold.
 So you'll want to work fast, or even place the cut out gingerbread men on the baking sheet, and chill for another 15 minutes before baking them.